darcyg/mqttlog/README.md

 1. if line starts with '#' it is a comment
     - only full line comments.
     - no '#' except line start will be interpreted
-1. if line starts with a 'T' it is a time sync point
+1. if line starts with a 'T' it is a time sync point.
+All subsequent data are based on this time.
     - 'T'
     - no space
     - Time in YYYY-MM-DD hh:mm:ss:mmm (with space between date & time)